Deep Learning – Summer 2024/25

 If you want to store the course repository just in a local branch of your existing repository, you can run the following command while in it:

-• How to merge the course repository with your modifications?
+• How to merge the course repository updates with your modified branch?

-If you want to store your solutions in a branch merged with the course repository, you should start by
+If you want to store your solutions in your branch and gradually update this branch to track the changes in the course repository, you should start by

 while in your branch.
-Of course, it might be necessary to resolve conflicts if both you and I modified the same place in the templates.
+Of course, it might be necessary to resolve conflicts if both you and I modified the same lines in the templates.

 ReCodEx